-In my past life I was a radio DJ and went by April Kelly for country music (it sounded good with a southern accent) and Lauren West for classic rock (I could say it with a bit of “gravel” before I announced Zeppelin).
-I have voiced hundreds of commercials and other projects and unfortunately have been the voice of those phone systems that make you press “1” and then “5” then “star 3” and never let you talk to a real person.
+In my past life, I was a radio DJ.
+Since then, I have voiced hundreds of commercials and other projects and have been the voice of those phone systems that make you press “1” and then “star 3” and never let you talk to a real person.
 Now, when I call them, I annoy myself.

-I’m also a writer, with drama sketches and musical scripts published by Brentwood Benson and Lillenas.
+I’m also a writer, with devotionals and drama scripts published by Word, Brentwood Benson, and Lillenas, as well as self-publishing my book, The Faith to Free-Fall in January of 2015, written to encourage women anticipating a mastectomy.
 One of my most-loved jobs was as the creative director of Fellowship Bible Church in Northwest Arkansas where I was given countless opportunities in acting, writing, and directing.
 I now serve on the board of Christians in Theatre Arts (CITA) and still use drama and role-plays when I coach and speak.

 I’m married to Brian, the pastor of Outreach and Missional Living at Fellowship Bible Church in Brentwood, TN.
 We have four boys who challenge my communication skills daily with conversations about bodily functions.
-And, in case you’re curious, my last name is pronounced “Pea-tack,” but Siri thinks it’s “Pet-ick.”
+And, in case you’re wondering, my last name is pronounced “PEA-tack,” but Siri thinks it’s “Pet-ick.”

 Each person’s communication becomes a legacy that influences how future generations will communicate.